kborovik/pki-db/README.md

 **Set GPG keys**

 GPG key encrypts passwords for TLS certificate private keys.
-Each TLS private keys gets a unique password.
-This allows generate random private key passwords and share them easily with other team members.
+Each TLS private key gets a unique password.
+This allows the generation of random private key passwords and their creation easily with other team members.

 **Set shell environment**